Finnesz/Flutter-Traffic-App/README.md

 ## Development

-This project was developed using **Claude Sonnet 4** in VS Code with **GitHub Education** benefits, demonstrating the power of AI-assisted development in creating sophisticated mobile applications.
+This project was developed with **Claude Sonnet 4** in VS Code with **GitHub Education** benefits, demonstrating the power of AI-assisted development in creating sophisticated mobile applications.

 ## Getting Started